 Benefits eligible faculty and staff members who are appointed to regular positions of 48% or greater FTE and have completed twelve (12) months of service in such positions with a State of Kansas agency.

-Eligible faculty and staff may request Parental Leave for the birth or adoption of a child(ren) by completing the Parental Leave Request form.
+Eligible faculty and staff may request Parental Leave for the birth, adoption, or foster of a child(ren) by completing the Parental Leave Request form.
 Faculty and staff are urged to request Parental Leave with as much advance notice as possible so units/departments can plan for coverage.
 The leave will be paid at the regular rate of pay and must be taken within the twelve (12) weeks immediately following the date of the child(ren)’s birth or the adoption/foster placement date.
 For faculty and staff who assume placement of a foster child(ren), the ability to use paid parental leave will be limited each calendar year to a total of eight weeks for the primary caregiver and four weeks for the secondary caregiver.
 Such leave can be used for a single placement or for multiple placements.

 Faculty and staff may request Parental Leave if they have twelve (12) months or more of State service with a benefits eligible appointment.
 For part-time faculty and staff (of 48% FTE or greater), Parental Leave shall be pro-rated to the part-time appointment for the applicable time period.

 If the paid Parental Leave is approved by Human Resource Management, the paid Parental Leave may be taken concurrently, consecutively, 30 days in advance for FMLA qualifying events related to the birth/placement of a child(ren), or at different times intermittently within the twelve (12) week period immediately following the qualifying event.